hugolui/ROM_code/README.md

     https://www.dropbox.com/sh/6qjz6eyexp1m5yu/AABo4A0_btk-ciKDS2DRsoiTa?dl=0

 ## 2 - Predict the POD temporal modes
-In the folder ".../ROM_code/examples/dynamic_stall/", there is a python code called "reconst_best_model.py" which reconstruct the temporal modes.
+In the folder ".../ROM_code/examples/dynamic_stall/", there is a python code called "reconst_best_model.py" that reconstruct the temporal modes.
 As we have the DNN parameters and the initial conditions, we can solve the system of coupled ODEs that describe the dynamics of the temporal modes by runnning the python code

     python reconst_best_model.py